Adult guidance workers help people think about their career, and learning and training opportunities

 Employers

 The number and type of organisations that employ staff in IAG functions has expanded over recent years.
-You may need to look beyond the job title to identify possible opportunities, as only a few are advertised under the title of adult guidance worker.
+You may need to look beyond the job title to identify opportunities, as only a few are advertised under the title of adult guidance worker.

 Organisation and funding structures vary across the UK, and this affects the types of employment available.